-Lou Ann Hammond talks to John Batchelor, host of the John Batchelor radio show, about Toyota.
+Lou Ann Hammond talks on John Batchelor’s radio show about Toyota recall

-Now the Toyota Prius is going to recalled for braking.
+Now the Toyota Prius is going to recall for braking.

 Toyota has been known as a car company that had bland designs, but great quality and reliability.
-Toyota has made billions of dollars on their image of reliability.
+Toyota has made billions of dollars on its image of reliability.

 Toyota will fix that problem.
 Toyota will start putting brake-over-ride in their Toyotas starting with the Sienna and Avalon.

 Audi had sudden acceleration and they redesigned their pedals back in the ’80s.
-Audi’s brake override has always been connected to drive by wire throttle systems, in other words the inputs to a gas pedal are electronically controlled and there isn’t a cable.
-With manual or automatic models, all Audi models have had integrated electronic brake override and drive by wire since model year 2000, so the technology has been in testing since at least the mid 1990s.
+Audi’s brake override has always been connected to drive-by-wire throttle systems, in other words, the inputs to a gas pedal are electronically controlled and there isn’t a cable.
+With manual or automatic models, all Audi models have had integrated electronic brake override and drive by wire since the model year 2000, so the technology has been in testing since at least the mid-1990s.

 VW has had brake override since 1993, Nissan since 2002.
 Mazda, Subaru, and Honda all say they don’t have it.

-BMW and Rolls-Royce has had fully electronic throttles for nearly 25 years ago.
+BMW and Rolls-Royce have had fully electronic throttles for nearly 25 years ago.